 Dr. Jhou has participated in a variety of music ensembles, orchestras, and chamber ensembles in the United States and Southeast Asia as Principal flutist performing varied styles from Baroque to Modern.
 She is also an active student and practitioner of the Alexander Technique, under the instruction of Tully Hall and Brian McCullough.
 Alexander Technique is the discipline of improving the quality of the physical movements involved in performance and breathing techniques, which Dr. Jhou incorporates into her teachings.

 Currently, Dr. Jhou lives in New Jersey with her husband and serving as Adjunct Music Professor at Union County College, CUNY Kingsborough Community College, and Sussex Community College.
-In addition, she has her flute studio at New Jersey Academy of Music.
 Dr. Jhou is a native of Taipei, Taiwan and alumni of National Chiayi University, and Tamkang Senior High School in Dan Shui.